jnozzi/cocoadev.com/markdown/HowToGrabVideoInFoundationTool.md

 ----

-It's not because a foundation tool is unable to detach threads (General/NSThread is a foundation class).
+It's not because a foundation tool is unable to detach threads (NSThread is a foundation class).
 It could be because some part of the sequence grabbing code is dependent on the window server.
-Also, the sequence grabbing code could require the General/QuickTime toolkit to be initialized (see     General/EnterMovies()).
-If your code works as a Cocoa application and you only want to avoid the user interface part then check out General/CocoaAppsWithoutMenuBarOrDock.
+Also, the sequence grabbing code could require the QuickTime toolkit to be initialized (see     EnterMovies()).
+If your code works as a Cocoa application and you only want to avoid the user interface part then check out CocoaAppsWithoutMenuBarOrDock.

 --zootbobbalu